wanforge/quotes/README.md

 ## W
 - 🌻 Wisdom is a kind of knowledge.
 It is knowledge of the nature, career, and consequences of human values.
+- 🧧 When you see a man of worth, think of how you may emulate him.
+When you see one who is unworthy, examine yourself.

 - ⭐ Wisdom has never made a bigot, but learning has.